ranaem/Wuzzuf-Jobs-Analysis/README.md

 Analyze the data..

-All of this with Python
+PowerBI

-Finally I used PowerBi for more Analysis and Visualisations.
+more Analysis and Visualisations.

 For the Dataset I created if you interested : https://www.kaggle.com/datasets/rananafea/wuzzuf-egypt-jobs